Skip to main content

 • Will the banker meet with the Special Assets Department to communicate the customer’s financial situation?

-• Should Loan Administration be advised to update ticklers requiring financial data quarterly or monthly instead of annually; will new covenants be agreed to and tracked?
+• Should Loan Administration consider updating ticklers for financial data to quarterly or monthly instead of annually?
+Will new covenants be agreed upon and monitored?

 • Is a new appraisal being ordered?